wonglok/effectnode-fx/README.md

 11. Support Full Compression and Tree Shaking wtih NextJS

 12. In browser Node System that Support NPM and Full Language Feature

 13. Rely on Native development expeirence

 14. MIT Licensed, Freely usable for Frontend development.

 ## made with 💖 love by @wonglok831

+# Progress Update:

+2024-06-29 Working on more example code, and solution pack.

+2024-06-29 Apply for Anthem awards.

 ## Free Resources Credit: